 The water management system at Doris-Madrid consists of pipelines, ponds, and collection sumps.
-Water Management to be completed during Care and Maintenance is detailed in the Doris-Madrid Water Management Plan (Agnico Eagle 2024b).
+Water Management to be completed during Care & Maintenance is detailed in the Doris-Madrid Water Management Plan.

 Tailings and reclaim water pipelines have been constructed between the TIA and the Doris Process Plant.
-The Doris Mine will continue to be dewatered during Care and Maintenance to preserve underground infrastructure.
+The Doris Mine will continue to be dewatered during Care & Maintenance to preserve underground infrastructure.
 Mining operations will be responsible for the dewatering of the mine and will have check sheets to monitor the conditions of the sumps and engineering will track the water levels.
-This will continue throughout the period of the temporary suspension and will be aligned with the Doris-Madrid Tailings Management Area Operations, Maintenance, and Surveillance Manual (Agnico Eagle 2024c).
+This will continue throughout the period of the temporary suspension and will be aligned with the Doris-Madrid Tailings Management Area Operations, Maintenance, and Surveillance Manual.

-The Roberts Bay discharge system (RBDS) was designed to convey the combined or alternate between groundwater inflow from the underground mine and excess reclaim water from the TIA Reclaim Pond to the undersea diffuser located at approximately the 20 m bathymetric contour line in Roberts Bay.
-In 2024, the discharge of water through the RBDS will continue.
-In addition, as an outcome of the diffuser detaching Agnico Eagle will add concrete blocks along the discharge pipe and re-attachment of the diffuser during the summer of 2024.
+The Roberts Bay discharge system (RBDS) was designed to convey the combined or alternate between groundwater inflow from the underground mine (mine/saline water) and excess reclaim water from the TIA Reclaim Pond to the undersea diffuser located at approximately the 20 m bathymetric contour line in Roberts Bay.
+In 2025, the discharge of water through the RBDS will continue.
+In addition, as an outcome of the diffuser detaching Agnico Eagle successfully added concrete blocks along the discharge pipe and re-attachment of the diffuser during the summer of 2024.